 “It’s also great for mental health and gets you away from the screens and out into the fresh air – not to mention the benefits for physical fitness,” he adds.

 Today, the younger generation are striding ahead

-A similar trend is underway across the Atlantic in America – home to the Appalachian Trail and the Pacific Crest Trail – where hiking is also undergoing an image change.
+A similar trend is underway across the Atlantic in America – home to the Appalachian and the Pacific Crest trails – where hiking is also undergoing an image change.
 “It’s shifted from the niche to the mainstream,” said Grace Smith, a writer, keen hiker and former member of the adventure-embracing Outing Club at Washington & Lee University in Virginia.
-“I used to associate hikers with a few very specific mountain towns: a bit hipster with a very specific ‘granola’ vibe.”
+“I used to associate hikers with a few very specific mountain towns: a bit hipster with a ‘granola’ vibe.”

 Now, though, young professionals are taking to hiking trails in their droves, she says: “The rise of remote working has definitely contributed to this.
 Instead of having to be based in New York or San Francisco, younger people can move to smaller, more natural towns in which these outdoor activities are more accessible.
 For that reason, I think hiking will continue to get more popular among my generation.”

 Hiking app AllTrails has seen an 225% increase in millennials

 Practical concerns are not the only driver; there are other, more existential issues at play.
 “Statistics show that our generation is more attuned to climate change as a whole, perhaps because we know that many views and experiences our parents and grandparents had may not be there for us later,” Smith adds.

 “California wildfires are a great example: every year, we see sections of the Pacific Crest Trail and southern California go up in flames.
 One of my most pressing life goals is to thru-hike the Pacific Crest Trail.
 I know that in all likelihood, the fires will get worse, so I should do it as soon as possible, so the trail isn’t destroyed by the time I get around to it.”